-Ghana country profile - BBC News
+Ghana country profile

 Some key dates in Ghana's history:

-1482 - Portuguese settlers arrive and begin trading in gold, ivory and timber.
+1482 - Portuguese settlers arrive and begin trading in gold, ivory and timber with various Akan states.

 1500s - Slave trade: Slavery overtakes gold as the main export in the region.